 As the cyber “safe zone” is shrinking every day, we can defend it with the following elements:

-Network traffic analysis (NTA) based on behavioral analytics
+Network detection and response (NDR) based on behavioral analytics

 Let’s face it: false positives are the bane of every SOC operator’s existence.
 Behavioral analytics driven by machine learning can improve detection efficacy, but math alone is not enough.
-We need human intuition and insights augmented by world class AI and ML techniques to be effective.
-IronNet’s collective defense draws on an expert system that takes the experience of some of our nation’s top cyber defenders and combines those insights with advanced AI/ML.
-It is only with these capabilities in a highly scalable NTA system that cyber defenders can keep up with determined cyber adversaries that have almost unlimited budgets and time to attack enterprises every day.
+We need human intuition and insights augmented by world-class AI and ML techniques to be effective.
+IronNet’s Collective Defense draws on an expert system that takes the experience of some of our nation’s top cyber defenders and combines those insights with advanced AI/ML.
+It is only with these capabilities in a highly scalable NDR system that cyber defenders can keep up with determined cyber adversaries that have almost unlimited budgets and time to attack enterprises every day.

 From the situational context, knowledge sharing can happen in near-real time through crowdsourcing and immersive user interfaces of the threat landscape.
-As I have mentioned, one of the frustrations when I had Cyber Command was that we couldn’t see attacks on our country.
+One of the frustrations when I had Cyber Command was that we couldn’t see attacks on our country.
 With automatic, machine-speed threat sharing and collaboration between public and private enterprises, we now can arm the commercial sector with the ability to see threats, share that knowledge with each other, and anonymously share that information with the government so that they can use all the levels of power at their disposal to defend the nation.

 Training and human intelligence